The Unified Patent Court

 In particular, a patentee can seek enforcement (including a preliminary injunction) through a single court system in all participating Member States, and a defendant can deal with all issues in one counterclaim or revocation action.
 Before 1st June 2023, the only mechanism for central revocation of a patent was via an EPO opposition, which is only available for a nine month period following grant.
 After the opposition period expired, a litigant had no option but to commence revocation actions in multiple national courts.

-Infringement cases are heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) has a place of business, or the Central Division if the Defendant is domiciled outside the EU.
-For revocation proceedings or declarations of non-infringement, cases are heard at the Central Division, or the division where existing infringement proceedings are pending if applicable.
+Infringement cases are generally heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) has a place of business, or the Central Division if the Defendant is domiciled outside the EU.
+For revocation proceedings or declarations of non-infringement, cases are generally heard at the Central Division, or the division where existing infringement proceedings are pending if applicable.
 While the UPC retains the convenience of first instance courts often close to the parties, all divisions have multinational panels and will apply the same rules.

 Since there is one set of proceedings (rather than multiple national proceedings as in the classic EP system), only one set of costs is incurred.
 The losing party is obliged to pay some of the other party’s costs, something common in the UK but unusual at the EPO and across much of Europe.